arthurattwell/quick-kids/README.md

 Tip: If you only have three people, two play as guessers, and one is the describer for the whole game.

+If you don't know [30 Seconds](https://en.wikipedia.org/wiki/30_Seconds_%28game%29), or don't have a physical set, you should get one, it's a great family game – and always more fun playing on an official board.
+It was invented in South Africa by Calie Esterhuyse, and has been adapted for [Ireland](http://www.30seconds.ie/) and [the UK](https://www.amazon.com/SmartGames-Seconds-Multi-Player-Board-Game/dp/B07YLZCHZZ/), too.

 ## Development

 We maintain the clues in a [Google Sheet](https://docs.google.com/spreadsheets/d/1dDswbV5O-VVTHNIRhtP-fa-pZOlWYPqMVDMmPtua_EM/edit?usp=sharing).